|Review: Lucky Day (David Myhr)|

 Yours Truly 2018: A Year In Review

-Another trip around the sun is almost complete and 2018 has proved to be another interesting year for elobeatlesforever (elobf) as the milestone of 3 million views was reached on the very day that Yours Truly KJS was in Liverpool to see Jeff Lynne's ELO on back on October 23rd.
+#1,477: Another twelve months are almost complete and 2018 has proved to be another interesting year for elobeatlesforever (elobf) as the milestone of 3 million views was reached on the very day that Yours Truly KJS was in Liverpool to see Jeff Lynne's ELO on back on October 23rd.
 It was also the year that an incomplete 2LP edition "Secret Messages" was released albeit without "Beatles Forever" (much to the disappointment of this writer), being one of several elobf scoops amongst those for a new Roy Orbison/RPO album, the Jeff Lynne/ELO Original Album Classics 5CD set and the first volume of ELO's UK 7" Singles boxed set.

 The past twelve months also saw the tragic passing of ELO cellist Hugh McDowell in November whilst a recovering Richard Tandy joined Jeff Lynne, Roy Wood and Bev Bevan in the 70's club during March.
 On a personal note, it has been somewhat difficult dealing with internet trolling and a peculiar persecution by a certain social media platform against a site that only offers positive coverage to all in the ELO, Beatles and related artistes world.
 On the positive side, 2018 saw me finally obtain a rare solid centre copy of "Turn To Stone" (UP36313) and launch several new series of articles covering ELO's very many compilations and residences on certain record labels.
 Expect more of the same, some surprises and perhaps something else in 2019 ...